by Dr. Pooneh Ramezani, DDS

 - how do you use activated charcoal?

-- does activated charcoal work for natural teeth whitening?
+- does activated charcoal work for teeth whitening?

 To give you the short answer, yes activated charcoal has benefits and can be safe — of course, this comes with the disclaimer of when used correctly.
 We’ll share with you how to use activated charcoal and some tips for safe, at-home activated charcoal teeth whitening.